adamsoyemi/adamsoyemi/README.md

 - 👋 Hi, I’m @adamsoyemi
 - 👀 I’m interested in learning Python, C++, SQL & Amazon Cloud Computing
 - 🌱 I’m currently working towards my undergraduate degree in Financial Economics, as a final year student.
-- 💞️ I’m looking to collaborate on portfolio building for future employers and freelance work.
+- 💞️ I’m London (UK) based, looking to collaborate on portfolio building for future employers and freelance work.
 - 📫 You can reach me on Instagram and Twitter @AdamOctaveBeats, or email me adam.soyemi@outlook.com

 <!---